-This glacial wonderland features stunning scenery, incredible wildlife and aquatic adventures
+This glacial wonderland features stunning scenery, incredible wildlife, and aquatic adventures.

-The only other development in the park are three public-use cabins along the fjords and a lodge.
+The only other development in the park are three public-use cabins along the fjords, and a wilderness lodge.
 Aialik Cabin is on a beach perfect for whale watching while Holgate Arm Cabin has a spectacular view of Holgate Glacier.
-In 2009, Kenai Fjords Glacier Lodge opened on Native-owned land in Aialik Bay within the park and is accessible by boat during the summer months.
+The Willow Cabin is located near Exit Glacier and is available to rent year-round.